Early Orthodontic Treatment for Kids

 Frequently Asked Questions

-Parents often have questions that go beyond the basics of early orthodontics, especially when they’re trying to understand timing, costs, comfort, and what early care really means for their child’s long-term oral health.
-Below are answers to the most common concerns parents have before scheduling their child’s orthodontic visit.
+It’s natural to have questions about timing, cost, comfort, and what early orthodontic care means for your child’s long-term oral health.
+Below are answers to some of the most common questions to help you feel confident about your child’s first visit.

 How do I know if my child’s crowded teeth will fix themselves as they grow?